-The A-Level Mathematics course will appeal to anyone who has enjoyed Higher Tier GCSE Maths and gained at least grade 7.
-The course is also useful in supporting subjects that use Maths e.g. the Sciences, Geography and Business Studies.
+The A-Level Mathematics course will appeal to anyone who has enjoyed Higher Tier GCSE or iGCSE Mathematics and gained at least grade 7.
+The course is also useful in supporting subjects that use Mathematics e.g. the Sciences, Geography and Business Studies.
 A-Level Further Mathematics is for those who have been particularly successful at GCSE, gaining at least a grade 8.

-You will build on the topics you have learnt at GCSE.
-In Mathematics you will study Algebra, Trigonometry and Calculus (particularly useful to Chemistry); in Statistics you will analyse numerical data (particularly useful in Biology and Geography); in Mechanics you will study the motion of objects (particularly useful to Physics); in Decision Mathematics you will study some modern topics involving algorithms and networks (particularly useful to Business studies).
+You will build on the topics you have learnt at Key Stage 4.

+In Mathematics you will study Algebra, Trigonometry and Calculus (particularly useful to Chemistry); in Statistics you will analyse numerical data (particularly useful in Biology and Geography); in Mechanics you will study the motion of objects (particularly useful to Physics.

-Mathematics: Algebra, Trigonometry, (remove?)
-Calculus, Statistics & Mechanics.
-Further Mathematics: as above plus Further Pure & Decision
+Mathematics: Pure Mathematics, Statistics & Mechanics.

+Further Mathematics: as above plus Core Pure & options of Mechanics, Statistics, Decision and Further Pure.
-Mathematics topics.